-After working at the Ninth Circuit Court of Appeals and practicing as a litigator at the Creditors’ Rights group at Lane Powell PC, Ms. Bragun founded Summac Law PLLC, a boutique law firm providing business and creditors’ rights litigation services.
-She appeared in federal and state courts in numerous adversary proceedings and business litigation actions representing some of the most successful enterprises in the U.S., including Wells Fargo, Bank of America, TrueBlue Inc. and Nordstrom.
-Ms. Bragun specializes in defending companies and individuals in preference actions nationwide and has gained a reputation for substantial successes and zealous advocacy in preference defense.
+Ms. Bragun has counseled clients regarding corporate and bankruptcy matters, preference actions, assumption and assignment obligations, cross-border chapter 15 issues, non-disclosure agreements, as well as tolling and vending contract issues.
+She appeared in federal and state courts in numerous adversary proceedings and litigation actions representing some of the largest enterprises in the U.S., including Wells Fargo, Bank of America, Nordstrom, and TrueBlue Inc. Ms. Bragun specializes in defending companies and individuals in preference actions nationwide and has gained a reputation for substantial successes and zealous advocacy in preference defense.

-As a native of Poland, Ms. Bragun is passionate about helping Polish businesses succeed on the U.S. market.
-She advises Polish entities about launching products and services on the U.S. market and provides guidance concerning litigation options in the U.S. Ms. Bragun earned a Bachelor of Science degree (European Studies) in Poznan, Poland, and was enrolled at Adam Mickiewicz University School of Law in Poznan, Poland, for two years immediately prior to immigrating to the U.S. She served as a law clerk at the Polish Ministry of Foreign Affairs in Warsaw, Poland, where she worked on policy issues and assisted in drafting legal opinions on the conformity of Polish laws with those of the European Union.
-Ms. Bragun’s combined legal expertise gained in Europe and the U.S. has put her in a unique position to advise European businesses on issues that emerge in cross-border matters.
+Ms. Bragun’s Polish background combined with her legal expertise has put her in a unique position to advise European businesses on issues that emerge in cross-border matters.
+She advises European entities on launching products and services in the U.S. and provides guidance concerning litigation options if necessary.
+Ms. Bragun earned a Bachelor of Science degree (European Studies) in Poznan, Poland, and studied law at Adam Mickiewicz University School of Law in Poznan, Poland, immediately prior to immigrating to the U.S. She served as a law clerk at the Polish Ministry of Foreign Affairs in Warsaw, Poland, where she worked on policy issues and assisted in drafting legal opinions on the conformity of Polish laws with those of the European Union.

 - “The Golden Cage: How Immigration Law Turns Foreign Women Into Involuntary Housewives.”
 31 Seattle U. L. Rev. 937 (2008) - Featured on the front page of The Seattle Times on April 8, 2015